 During Lithotripsy, an urologist navigates an endoscope through the urinary tract and uses laser or ultrasonic energy to break up one or more stones in the bladder, ureter, or kidney.
 The resulting stone fragments may be expelled naturally or can be removed using stone retrieval baskets.
+Image of removing stones with stone retrieval baskets

-Ryan, JR; Nguyen, MH; Linscott, JA; Nowicki, SW; Jumper, BM; Ingimarsson, JP; "PD54-07: Thulium Fiber Laser Results in Shorter Operating Times During Ureteroscopy and Laser Lithotripsy;"
+\Ryan, JR; Nguyen, MH; Linscott, JA; Nowicki, SW; Jumper, BM; Ingimarsson, JP; "PD54-07: Thulium Fiber Laser Results in Shorter Operating Times During Ureteroscopy and Laser Lithotripsy;" The Journal of Urology, September 2021; accessed Nov.
+2, 2021.

-Disclaimer: These abstract study findings are early analysis and may change with further, more complete analysis, Generalizability of economic impact to other institutions is not specific and is limited.
+Disclaimer: These abstract study findings are early analysis and may change with further, more complete analysis.
+Generalizability of economic impact to other institutions is not specific and is limited.
 Note: Products or devices presented include future technology which may be pending regional regulatory approval and are not available for sale in all regions.